apache/parquet-site/content/en/blog/features/alp_encoding.md

 Encoding floating-point data is a complicated engineering problem due to the nature of floating-point values.
-They do not exactly represent most real values.
-This leads to rounding errors that prevent using existing lightweight encodings like Delta and Frame of Reference (FOR).
+They do not exactly represent most real numbers.
+This leads to rounding errors that prevent the use of existing lightweight encodings like Delta and Frame of Reference.

 Prior to ALP, [`BYTE_STREAM_SPLIT`] was the only non-dictionary alternative to `PLAIN` for `FLOAT`/`DOUBLE` values in Parquet.
 It does not reduce the size of the data but *can* improve the compression ratio and speed when a heavyweight compressor is used afterwards.